 If you’re a fan of either classic shooting games or fighting games, then HEY (Hirose Entertainment Yard) has you covered.
 Taito has created a unique environment that gives avid gamers the chance to get a real arcade experience.
 Combining classics with contemporaries, this arcade is able to engage with communities of young learners, moderate gamers and old pros to provide everyone with a fun and energetic gaming atmosphere.

-More info: HEY Taito
+Website: HEY Taito

 Looking to relax after a tiring day walking around Akihabara?
 Why not try out a maid cafe and see what all the hype is about.
 Sing some songs, dance along, take a photo or two and enjoy yourself!
 Our personal favorites are: